zimachadil-lab/camionback/replit.md

 **User Account Management System:** Admins can block/unblock user accounts, controlling login access.
 Blocked users receive notifications and cannot log in.

+**Request Management System (Admin):** Admins can hide/unhide transport requests (isHidden field) to control visibility for transporters.
+Hidden requests are not displayed in transporter dashboards.
+Admins can delete transport requests with automatic cascade deletion of all related data (contracts, reports, offers, messages, notifications) to maintain database integrity.

 **Reporting and Dispute System:** Clients and transporters can report issues on completed orders, categorizing problem types.
 The admin dashboard lists all reports, allowing admins to resolve, reject, or block reported users.

 **SMS Notification System:** Critical SMS alerts are sent via Twilio for the first offer received by a client and offer acceptance confirmation to a transporter.